 Sherry is a contributing author to Effective Instructional Strategies Volume 2 published by the International Center for Leadership in Education and 100 No-Nonsense Things that All Teachers Should Stop Doing.
-She has published numerous professional I learning activity guides and facilitated webinar series focused on leadership and effective instructional practices.
-Additionally, Sherry developed virtual instructional workshops for the CTE Technical Assistance Center of New York.
-In partnership with the Successful Practices Network, Houghton Mifflin Harcourt, and The School Superintendent Association (AASA), Sherry has recently been a part of bringing innovative practices to scale.
-Her publication, Coaching Redefined: A Guide to Leading Meaningful Instructional Growth, was released in June of 2019.
-Her new book focused on instructional growth will be released later this year.
+She has published numerous professional learning activity guides and facilitated webinar series focused on leadership and effective instructional practices.
+Her publication, Coaching Redefined: A Guide to Leading Meaningful Instructional Growth, was released in June of 2019 and has been utilized by instructional leaders all over the world.
+Her new book, Intentional Instructional Moves, was released in October 2024.